OmarImamverdiyev/DatabaseAs2/README.md

  What do you want to do with the database?
 (GetTableInfo, Insert, Delete, Update, MakeTransaction, ViewMetaData, Exit) Write Exit and program stops

+Note that: for program to run JDBC Driver must be downloaded and putted in referenced library Download link for JDBC: https://jdbc.postgresql.org/download/ Download latest one.